Card testing fraud: Prevent big loss from small purchases

-How AI-driven fraud prevention can identify and stop card testing
+How to identify and stop card testing attacks with AI-driven fraud prevention

-Bad actors often target businesses that process a lot of low-dollar-value orders and don’t challenge orders with friction or step-up authentication.
+Bad actors often target businesses that process a lot of low-dollar-value orders and don’t challenge orders with digital identity verification protocols.
 For example, if a bad actor experiences friction in the order process, they may move on to another target.
-To prevent fraud attacks like card testing, a global data network and an AI fraud prevention solution can establish the level of trust of every site visitor.
-And it can flag suspicious behavior, logins, and orders.

-Overall, an identity trust platform that uses robust data, AI, and supervised and unsupervised machine learning prevents fraud in four keys ways:
+Overall, a digital identity solution that uses robust data, AI, and supervised and unsupervised machine learning prevents fraud in four keys ways:

 - It checks signals that may indicate automated attacks.